 5. Work out

-Afterward, she goes for an hour run and eats some breakfast before greeting her daughter, who wakes up later.
+Afterward, she goes for an hour run and eats some breakfast before greeting her family, who wakes up later.
 Not a bad start for someone running a multimillion-dollar empire.

 The entrepreneur who founded Virgin Group explained in a blog post why he’s an early riser.
 According to the Virgin.com piece, Branson wakes up around 5 a.m., believing that when he wakes up early, he can accomplish more during the day.
 Moreover, he said waking up early allows him to spend time with his family and fit exercise into his daily routine.

 The man regarded as the most successful investor in the world is known to start his day by reading.
 The Oracle of Omaha devours not just news but material of all kinds throughout the day.
 In fact, Buffett reportedly spends up to 80 percent of every day reading.
 He recommends reading 500 pages a day.

 But if that sounds daunting, check out some of his more realistic life and money advice that anyone can follow.